pyca/cryptography/docs/glossary.rst

     public key
         This is one of two keys involved in :term:`public-key cryptography`.
-It can be used to encrypt messages for someone posessing the corrosponding :term:`private key` and to verify signatures created with the corrosponding :term:`private key`.
+It can be used to encrypt messages for someone possessing the corresponding :term:`private key` and to verify signatures created with the corresponding :term:`private key`.
 This can be distributed publicly, hence the name.

     private key
         This is one of two keys involved in :term:`public-key cryptography`.
-It can be used to decrypt messages which were encrypted with the corrosponding :term:`public key`, as well as to create signatures, which can be verified with the corrosponding :term:`public key`.
+It can be used to decrypt messages which were encrypted with the corresponding :term:`public key`, as well as to create signatures, which can be verified with the corresponding :term:`public key`.
 These **must** be kept secret, if they are exposed, all encrypted messages are compromised, and an attacker will be able to forge signatures.